sn0rp/finense/README.md

         - [X] `/:domain/net` provide only net worth
 - [ ] Testing
     - [X] Affirm implementation of all necessary error handling
-    - [ ] Implement proper logging
+    - [X] Implement proper logging
-    - [ ] Implement all necessary tests
+    - [X] Implement all necessary tests
     - [ ] Automate testing with GitHub workflows
 - [ ] Fully document API
+- [ ] Build a user-friendly web frontend
 - [ ] Deploy API for public use
-- [ ] Build a minimal, user-friendly web frontend

 ## License
 All original software within this repository is licensed under the GPL-3.0 License.